St John Ambulance Cymru: Services

-St John Ambulance Cymru provides paid first aid cover at events, free to patients at the point of delivery.
+St John Ambulance Cymru provides a mix of paid and free first aid cover at events, free to patients at the point of delivery.
 It uses trained volunteer first aiders as well as paramedics, doctors, nurses, and other registered healthcare professionals, aided by mobile treatment centres, ambulances and other medical provisions.

+In addition to event medical services, the charity provides patient transport services, youth programmes, community first aid education and mental health first aid training throughout Wales.

 The organisation covers major events across Wales including the National Eisteddfod, the Cardiff Half Marathon, Principality Stadium events, Liberty Stadium events, Ironman Wales as well as smaller and charitable events such as fetes and local fairs.
+St John Ambulance Cymru volunteers provide community emergency response, work alongside the Welsh Ambulance Service.

+Scale and Operation

+As of 2024, St John Ambulance Cymru had more than 1,250 adult volunteers and 773 young people participating through its Cadet and Badger programmes.
+The organisation provides medical cover at approximately 1,000 events annually across Wales and delivers first aid training to more than 25,000 members of the public each year.
+According to filings with the Charity Commission, the charity reported income of £8.0 million and expenditure of £8.7 million for the year ending 31 December 2024.

 Workplace training

 St John Ambulance Cymru also teaches training courses at its training centres across Wales.
 It offers courses across first aid, health & safety, and mental health.
 In the UK, St John Ambulance it is recognised by the Health and Safety Executive to provide first aid training in accordance with the Health and Safety (First Aid) Regulations 1981.
 Proceeds from the training help to fund the organisations charity work.